demisto/content/Packs/CortexXDR/Scripts/CortexXDRInvestigationVerdict/README.md

-This script displays the Verdict.
+This script displays the incident verdict based on the 'Verdict' field.

 ## Script Data